MatthewMeade/portfolio/resume/resume.md

 ####  Dev Ops: _May - December 2019_

 -   Quickly adapted to Dev Ops role having no prior experience
--   Rewrote application's authentication api to support migration from WSO2 to AWS Cognito and built web app to manage roles
+-   Rewrote application's authentication API to support migration from WSO2 to AWS Cognito and built web app to manage roles
 -   Development of infrastructure as code, handling automatic server maintenance and Jenkins code deployments using Ansible
 -   Dockerized MERN apps to prepare for migrating services to Kubernetes
--   Provisioned and maintained Ubuntu and Windows servers hosted AWS EC2
+-   Provisioned and maintained Ubuntu and Windows servers hosted on AWS EC2
 -   Managed the backup and restoration of Neo4j Databases

 ### Software Developer Intern at ClearRisk: September - December 2018